minprog/prog-project/info/10 Syllabus.md

 *Solution* --- To what extent does your project implement the features as agreed upon, and is it useful for your intended audience?
 The solution will be graded primarily on usefulness and coherence.

 *Implementation* --- To what extent is your project consistent with the general project requirements and is it free of bugs?
-The implementation will be checked on general requirements and graded on buggyness by rigorous stress testing.
+The implementation will be graded on functional requirements and on buggyness by rigorous stress testing.

 *Code* --- To what extent is your code well-designed and readable?
 The code quality will be graded usign a code quality rubric that you will also use yourself during the weekly code reviews.

+On each of these criteria, you will receive a grade 1--5:

+1. Poor
+2. Fair: ample room for improvement
+3. Good: some room for improvement
+4. Very good: minor room for improvement
+5. Excellent: essentially no room for improvement

 Do note that failing to meet expectations, as stated in an earlier section, will generally result in a failing grade.